Burnie Burns

-Michael Justin "Burnie" Burns (born January 18, 1973) is an American writer, actor, producer, comedian, host, and director previously based in Austin, Texas.
-He is a co-founder, former chief executive officer, and former chief creative officer of Rooster Teeth.
-He is noted for his contributions in machinima, a form of film-making that uses video game technology in its production, and also works with animation and live action.
+Michael Justin "Burnie" Burns (born January 18, 1973) is an American actor, writer, director and media proprietor from Austin, Texas.
+He was a co-founder, former chief executive officer, and former chief creative officer of Rooster Teeth.
+He is noted for his contributions in machinima, a form of filmmaking that uses video game technology in its production, and also works with animation and live action.
 Burns is also known for his work in the hosting and podcasting field.

 In April 2003, Burns, along with several friends and co-workers, created the machinima series Red vs. Blue: The Blood Gulch Chronicles.
 Filmed using the video game Halo, Red vs. Blue was acclaimed for its humor and originality, making Burns an Internet celebrity.
 His success allowed him to co-found the production company Rooster Teeth.
 After the immediate popularity of Red vs. Blue, Burns attracted the attention of video game company Electronic Arts, who asked him to create a promotional series using their upcoming game, The Sims 2.
 The result was The Strangerhood.
 Burns also premiered P.A.N.I.C.S., a mini-series that utilizes the F.E.A.R. game engine.
 In 2016, Burns starred in the science fiction comedy film Lazer Team and its sequel the following year, both of which he co-wrote.